 The Bible gives many clues on how to identify the Antichrist, but if your life depended on recognizing him when the time comes, would you be able to?
-Find out how to consider the Antichrist question biblically and free yourself of any anxiety you may have over not identifying him when he comes so that you suffer the grave consequences.
-(Plus, what about Alexis Tsipras From Greece?)
+Find out how to consider the Antichrist question biblically and free yourself of any anxiety you may have over failing to identify him when he comes and suffering the grave consequences.

 The Antichrist Prophecy